MetLife's fourth quarter bottom line outperformed the Zacks

 the Federal Deposit Insurance Corp.
 (FDIC).
 Henceforth, MetLife

-Bank is a divested operation.
+Bank has been a divested operation.

 In Sep 2013, MetLife formed a life insurance joint venture (JV)